Skip to main content

 Settings tab

-In this tab, you can activate the following settings:
+In the export's Settings tab, you can you can activate the following settings of your export output:

-• Enable Pixel Tracking - A tracking pixel is a small piece of code in the form of a pixel that you implement in your website code.
-Set to On to activate.
+3. Select Enable Pixel Tracking to activate a tracking pixel, a small piece of code in the form of a pixel that you implement in your website code.
+When you select Enable Pixel Tracking, the Tracking column dropdown appears to let you choose the needed attribute.

-• Enable Redirect Tracking - Redirect tracking collects your site ID, the export ID, and the product ID.
+4. Select Enable Redirect Tracking to activate redirect tracking, which collects your site ID, export ID, and product ID.
 It sets a cookie for the conversion pixel.
-Set to On to use.

-• Shorten Tracking URL - If your export channel only accepts a limited number of characters in the tracking URL, turn on Shorten Tracking URL and select the respective content column.
+5. Select Shorten Tracking URL if your channel only accepts a limited number of characters in the tracking URL.
+When you select Shorten Tracking URL, the Tracking column dropdown appears to let you choose the needed attribute.

-1. For a JSON plugin, enter the following value in the Export-Plugin field on the export channel's Settings page:
+1. For a JSON plugin, enter the following value in the Export-Plugin field on the export's Settings page:

 • \Export\Json